joseluisq/gimage/README.md

 __GImage__ is a simple and small library based on [PHP Image Processing and GD](http://php.net/manual/en/book.image.php) for processing images without stress.

-- Load an image from local path or URL.
+- Load an image from local path, URL or image resource.
 - Create shapes such as rectangles or ellipses with opacity.
 - Resize, scale or crop images proportionally.
 - Rotate images, shapes or texts.